 Earned Income Tax Credit (EITC)

 Normally when taxpayers see that their income doesn’t require them to file a return, they do a little happy dance and move on with their lives.
 However, that’s a bad move because workers earning less than $54,884 may qualify for the Earned Income Tax Credit.
 Not only can this credit lower your tax bill but it can also put some cash in your hand since it’s refundable.
 To qualify, you must meet the income requirements based on your filing status and number of dependents.
 Being childless won’t get you disqualified but your credit will be much lower than if you had kids.
 For 2018, the earned income and adjusted gross income (AGI) limits are as follows:

 |Zero||One||Two||Three or more|

-Last year, more than 27 million taxpayers received the EITC but 1 in 5 eligible workers still missed out.
+Last year, 28 million taxpayers received the EITC but 1 in 5 eligible workers still missed out.
 Get every penny you deserve by using ezTaxReturn to do your taxes.
 They make it easy to claim all the suitable credits and deductions so you get the biggest possible refund guaranteed.

 |Credit Amount||Married Filing Jointly||Head of household||All Other Filers*|

 |50% of your contribution||AGI not more than $38,000||AGI not more than $28,500||AGI not more than $19,000|

 |20% of your contribution||$38,001 – $41,000||$28,501 – $30,750||$19,001 – $20,500|

 |10% of your contribution||$41,001 – $63,000||$30,751 – $47,250||$20,501 – $31,500|

 Child Tax Credit and Additional Child Tax Credit